System requirements¶

 For RHEL, Oracle Linux, and Rocky Linux installations, review these special considerations.

 Ensure that your selected operating system is updated with the latest patches.
-At a minimum, it must be able to retrieve updates from the operating system's standard software repository (for example, using apt-get
+At a minimum, it must be able to retrieve updates from the operating system's standard software repository (for example, using apt-get or yum).

 System resources¶